-Red Elderberry features showy clusters of lightly-scented creamy white flowers held atop the branches in mid spring.
+Red Elderberry features showy clusters of fragrant creamy white flowers held atop the branches in mid spring.
 The red fruits are held in abundance in spectacular clusters in early summer.
 It has dark green deciduous foliage.
 The compound leaves turn yellow in fall.
+The smooth tan bark and burgundy branches add an interesting dimension to the landscape.